-Our cash requirements are primarily for the opening of new stores, information systems and working capital.
-Over the past several years, we have met these requirements through capital generated from cash flow provided by operations.
-We have access to additional cash through our revolving line of credit that has been in place since 2000.
+Our cash requirements are primarily for the opening of new stores, information systems, including Web site enhancements and maintenance and working capital.
+Historically, we have met these requirements through cash flow provided by operations, capital generated from the sale and issuance of our securities to private investors and through our initial public offering, and our revolving line of credit.